guipostic/M2_GENIOMHE_C/01_basics.md

 C is sometimes described as a "weakly typed" or "loosely typed" language.
 This means that C allows for more implicit type conversions and flexibility in working with different data types compared to languages that are considered "strongly typed" (e.g. Ada, or Haskell).

 In a strongly typed language, strict type checking is enforced, and type conversions typically require explicit casting or conversion functions.
-C, on the other hand, allows you to perform operations on different types of data more liberally, and it will often perform implicit type conversions when necessary.
+C, on the other hand, allows to perform operations on different types of data more liberally, and it will often perform implicit type conversions when necessary.

 Example: